-It is envisaged that MyHome in Canberra will be a new building specially designed to meet the long‑term accommodation needs of people with enduring mental illness.
+It is envisaged that MyHome in Canberra will be a new building or set of buildings specially designed to meet the long‑term accommodation needs of people with enduring mental illness.

 It will have both self-contained units for residents and common areas in which they can prepare and eat meals together and have other group activities.
-Thereby, and through the support of a manager, visiting support workers and a volunteer team, residents will be encouraged to participate in everyday activities such as cooking, cleaning, budgeting, shopping and gardening, so as to increase their social inclusion and build life skills.
+Thereby and through personal support, residents will be encouraged to participate in everyday activities such as cooking, cleaning, budgeting, shopping and gardening, so as to increase their social inclusion and build life skills.

-MyHome will provide 20 one-bedroom units, each with an en-suite and a kitchen.
-Ancillary facilities will most likely include a manager’s residence, commercial kitchen, communal dining and recreation areas, and adequate outdoor spaces and courtyards.
+MyHome will have 19 one-bedroom units, each with a bathroom plus mini-laundry and mini-kitchen, and a two-bedroom unit for a live-in manager.
+Additional facilities will most likely be a communal area for recreation and dining, a commercial-standard kitchen, and an adequate outdoor private space.
 The design will be one which looks and feels like a set of home units in a community setting.

-MyHome’s model of care also represents a recovery framework.
-By providing secure and safe accommodation for people with enduring mental illness, MyHome will restore their sense of hope, self-worth, confidence and belonging, and thereby enable them to exercise control and choice and to live full and productive lives within the community.
+MyHome’s model of care includes a recovery framework.
+By providing secure long-term accommodation for people with enduring mental illness, MyHome will restore their sense of hope, self-worth, confidence and belonging.
+This will enable them to exercise control and choice, and to live more productive lives within the community.

 Terms for residents